-Social media play an important role in the lives of students and teaching staff.
+Social media plays an important role in the lives of students and teaching staff.
 The use of social media is part of the behaviour of students within the school.
 Social media can help to improve education and make lessons more fun, to stay in touch with friends, to experiment and to push boundaries.
 But social media also involve risks, such as bullying and the unintentional sharing of photographs or other data.

-With these regulations, discussions can be held at school, in the classroom or at home about what is (and what is not) acceptable on social media.
-The agreements apply to all students, staff and volunteers of the schools within Stichting Openbaar Primar Onderwijs Harlemmermeer (SOPOH) for the use of social media on mobile phones and other (mobile) devices.
+Discussions are held in the classroom or at home about what is (and what is not) acceptable on social media.
+At school our Jigsaw programme and IPC units that cover ICT Computing cover this.

+The agreements below apply to all students, staff, and volunteers of the school for the use of social media on mobile phones and other (mobile) devices.
 Not only at school and in the classroom, but also in the media use outside the school.

-With the use of social media, we mean the use of programs with which information can be searched for, shared and presented online.
+With the use of social media, we mean the use of programs with which information can be searched for, shared, and presented online.
 Examples include Facebook, Twitter, Instagram, YouTube, Snapchat, but also all (new) similar programs and apps.